clemsonciti/genomics-workshop/_episodes/08-parallel-workflow.md

 echo "FINISH ----------------------------"
 ~~~

-The Trimmomatic command itself is relatively unchanged from the command we ran on Day 1 in interactive mode (all of the parameter options are the same), but there are a few key pieces of this script that help with running the command effectively in a loop.
+The Trimmomatic command itself is relatively unchanged from the command we ran in interactive mode (all of the parameter options are the same), but there are a few key pieces of this script that help with running the command effectively in a loop.
 First, note these two lines:
 ~~~
-src=/zfs/tillers/liz/workshop
+src=/home/$USER/genomics-workshop
 export adapt=$src/adapters.fasta
 ~~~